 - Release Date

 Two men make an apartment into a soundproof chamber.
 They secure padding to the walls and remove all unnecessary furniture.
 A bed is fastened to the structure so it won’t move.
-A combination of several bolt and key locks are attached to the doors.
+They attack a combination of several bolt and key locks to the doors.
 They steal a van and line the inside with plastic sheets.
 Then they dig a hole in the woods.
 When they get the girl, she’s gagged and bagged; they tie her to the bed, strip her, and take photographs.
 Afterward, they clothe her and make sure she has a pillow.
-The ransom message is sent with the photos, and then it’s just a matter of waiting for their plan to take hold.
-In only a couple days, if all goes as planned, they’ll have freedom in the form of two million in cash.
+A ransom message is sent with the photos, and then it’s just a matter of waiting for their plan to take hold.
+In only a couple of days, if all goes as planned, they’ll have freedom in the form of two million in cash.
 But these things never go as planned, do they?

 Doing exactly what it sets out to do, thrill us, The Disappearance of Alice Creed is a very smart film about a kidnapping.
 The British production has only three characters but the events therein are so involved, with enough twists and turns that the audience quickly forgets how limited the production could have been.
 Gemma Arterton plays Alice Creed, the kidnapping victim, and Martin Compston and Eddie Marsan play the kidnappers, Danny and Vic.
 The majority of the film takes place within the kidnapper’s makeshift lair, where Alice remains tied to the bed, forced to go to the bathroom while shackled.
 Meanwhile, the reluctant Danny contends with the rough temper of Vic.
 But in a way, this description has already said too much.

 Indeed, the film’s entire cast delivers breakthrough performances.
 Compston and Marsan create a clever and dynamic relationship between their kidnapping pair.
 Compston’s experience amounts to forgettable bit roles in The Damned United and Doomsday.
-Marsan, however, has led an exceptional career in the backdrop of several great films: Vera Drake, The New World, and most recently an incredible presence in Happy-Go-Lucky as the driving instructor who needs anger management.
-He’s often been “that guy” that audiences recognize but don’t really know.
+Marsan, however, has led an exceptional career in the backdrop of several great films: Vera Drake, The New World, and most recently an intense presence in Happy-Go-Lucky, playing the driving instructor who needs anger management.
+He’s often been “that guy” that the audiences recognize but don’t really know.
 It’s time to learn.
 His name is Eddie Marsan, and he’s rather terrific.

 Writing about The Disappearance of Alice Creed is a difficult task, because further than the first twenty-or-so minutes, the secrets begin to unfold, and those are best left discovered by a fresh audience.
 So while this review gives you no more an idea of what the film is about than the synopsis on the back of a DVD, there are times when a considerate review must simply be a statement saying “See this movie!”
 Even if it is a one-and-done experience that needs only be seen once, which this film is.
 Regardless, it’s superbly directed and incredibly acted—a surprising, intelligent thriller that moves fast and never ceases to have something unexpected around the corner.
 When crime pictures like this so often result in predictable dribble, how refreshing it is to find something that keeps you guessing and manages to have some dramatic weight.